Player Movement Sprint

 YouTubeKids (persona PDF)

-Reflecting on the VRTK project, I accomplished two of the three goals (teleportation and object interaction) within the timeframe I had set.
+Also, looking back on my latest sprint, VR movement using the VRTK framework, I able to accomplished two of the three goals (teleportation and object interaction) within the time frame I had set.
 The third goal of triggering sound effects remains unfinished.
 I tied sound to actions but was having an issue of syncing the audio to the event action.
-Audio effects can be part of a future quick sprint to focus on this one element in interaction.
-Having a smooth integration between visual selection (when an object is selected, the effect changes) and audio selection response helps reinforce immersion in the environment.
-The issue encountered was one of time, rather than a matter of implementation.
-Audio work in Unity is a bit more involved when looking to match animations to event triggers.
+I will revisit using audio after I’ve had some time to dig a little deeper into how audio and audio effects work in Unity.
+Later, I can make interactions with audio effects part of a future sprint.
+Having a smooth integration between visual selection (when an object is selected) and an audio selection response to that interaction, will help reinforce immersion in the environment.
+The core issue I encountered audio was a lack of understand how audio in Unity really works.
+While adding ambient sounds to an environment was pretty straight forward, get audio events to trigger at a precise moments, was a bit more involved when I was trying to match animations to event triggers.
+I had looked at how people had implemented character interaction with game objects in RPG games and thought I could transfer something similar to a VR environment using hand controllers but that didn’t really work.

 I have been on track with my Unity studies using Trello.
-I am about to start a personal project to test what I’ve learned with VRTK.
+I am about to start a short sprint goal of testing what I’ve learned with VRTK.
 I have completed a few of the tutorial videos and have successfully installed the toolkit into an example project.
 The challenge now is to be able to repeat the process on a new project and then tie user interactions to my own assets rather than those used in the tutorial.

-I will update this post with picture at the end of the week.
+I will update this post with a picture from the finished sprint.

 Maya and Character Rigging